andreasm80/yamls/README.md

-Description of repo
+# Description of repo

-This repository should contain a lot of yamls used daily.
+This repository should contain a lot of yamls related to Tanzu, Avi/AKO, Antrea, NSX, etc I am using regularly.